Skip to main content

 Interest rates have dropped

 If you bought your car when interest rates were high, refinancing your vehicle can save you money, possibly more than you realize.
 An interest rate decrease of only 2% to 3% could save you hundreds if you do not extend the term of your loan.
-An auto loan calculator can show you how interest rates affect your monthly payment and the total amount you could pay in interest.
+An auto loan calculator can show you how interest rates affect your monthly payment and the total amount you could pay in interest over the life of the loan.

 You didn’t shop around for rates initially